 - Final Exercise / Graduation

-Upon graduation, CERT members are integrated into their community’s emergency response system.
-Using the training learned in the classroom and during exercises, CERT members assist their neighborhoods and workplaces following an event when emergency responders are not immediately available.
-CERT members can also take an active role working with various agencies in emergency preparedness projects.
+Upon graduation, CERT members use the training learned in the classroom and during exercises to assist their neighborhoods and workplaces following an event when emergency responders are not immediately available.
+CERT members may also take an active role working with various agencies in emergency preparedness projects.